graphdr/graphclassmate/README.md

 # graphclassmate

-A package for functions and data used in data visualization courses.
+An R package for functions, data, and graph examples used in data visualization courses.

 ## Installation